skyepaphora/TimeSeries_FA24/SoftwareGuide_Mac.md

 If you've done everything right, it'll start rendering, and then say it needs to set up some "TeX" stuff.
 \
 Let it run - it can take a few minutes the first time, to get it all set up.
 If a PDF file pops up, you're done.

+**NOTE if you're on a Mac M1:** if you get a pop-up with a Error State not recoverable, you need to install one more thing - called rosetta - to get things working.